statamic/docs/content/collections/tags/glide.md

     type: 'boolean *false*'
     description: >
       When set to `true`, this tag will output the full URL rather than the default relative URL.
+  -
+    name: preset
+    type: string
+    description: >
+      Use a preset of pre-configured parameters.
+[Learn more](#presets).
 shape:
   -
     name: width